Self-Employment Is Growing Among The UK Millennials

 Start a blog or a website

-Your personal website or a blog is the most important asset in your professional life.
-Web is often the only place people can find out about you and buy from you.
+Your personal website or blog is the most important asset in your professional life.
+The web is often the only place people can find out about you and buy from you.

 Don’t sweat the small things, if I’d waited to know who I was or what I was about before I started Lucky Attitude, well, I’d still be sitting around waiting instead of doing things.

 I believe what you do on the side will create your next job opportunity.

 There are many ways how to monetise your website: sponsorship/ads, affiliate sales, freelance writing, digital product sales, consultancy, book sales, online shops etc.

 ProBlogger has the most comprehensive toolkit for all the different ways you can monetise your blog: The Full Blog Monetization Menu – 60+ Ways to Make Money With Your Blog.

 Offer your services online

 Are you good at writing, social media management, graphic design or video production?
 There are plenty of marketplaces at your disposal.